ainativehealth/GoodMedicalCoder/README.md

 # ICD-10 Code Prediction Experiment

-This repository contains the code and resources needed to reproduce the experiments detailed in the paper on ICD-10 code prediction using machine learning models.
+This repository contains the code and resources needed to reproduce the experiments detailed in the paper of **Large Language Models are good medical coders, if provided with tools**
 ## Requirements

 Before running the code, ensure you have the required dependencies installed.
 You can install them using: